Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 With the exception of an urgent bug on a production site, sometimes a complicated problem needs to be put down.
 That is, while still being inside the timeboxed range, you may decide to let things go until the next day.

 Visiting the toilet, having a drink or even having a good night sleep can be more valuable than sitting for hours in front of the computer fighting it.
 Find the balance between not giving up, and between letting go.

 More often than not we are able to solve a problem by not really thinking about it.

 ### Multiple bugs

-The hardest problems to solve are the ones that are made out of multiple bugs.
+The hardest problems to solve are the ones that are composed of multiple bugs.
 You can never know upfront if a bug is actually multiple bugs.
 Be disciplined with not jumping to conclusions and verify your assumptions.

 For example, if you expect to see some value on the screen, don't jump to conclusions that there is a problem with the view related code.
 Are you sure that value even exists?
 Verify it.
 Maybe the problem is in the data - it wasn't saved correctly.
 Go ahead and fix that.